Guest Writer: Anne Foy

 For all alcoholics, therefore, there are serious risks of deficiency in multiple nutrients, and the risk is greater in people who eat less food as a result of drinking.

-People who use alcohol in excess, both short-term and long-term, are at risk of nutritional deficiencies, but the risk does increase with long term alcohol use.
+People who use alcohol in excess, both short-term and long-term, are at risk of nutritional deficiencies, but the risk does increase with long-term alcohol use.
 Many of the symptoms of alcohol withdrawal are related to nutritional deficiency, but those symptoms are masked by the effects of alcohol consumption and are felt only once consumption ceases.
+The main vitamins that alcoholics tend to lack are vitamin A, vitamin B, and vitamin D.

-Not all vitamins and minerals are at risk of deficiency—it depends on how readily available nutrients are in food, and how vulnerable they are to alcohol-induced damage.
-For example, B-group vitamins are particularly vulnerable, and alcoholics have a high risk of deficiency in these vitamins.
+Not all vitamins and minerals are at risk of deficiency due to alcohol—it depends on how readily available nutrients are in food, and how vulnerable they are to alcohol-induced damage.
+For example, B-group vitamins are particularly vulnerable and alcoholics have a high risk of deficiency in these vitamins.
 One of the most important is Thiamine, a B-group vitamin that is absolutely essential for human health.
-People who are long-term alcoholics have a risk of developing a degenerative brain disease that causes serious damage and eventually death, and one of the most important factors leading to alcohol-induced brain disease is a B-group vitamin called thiamine.
+People who are long-term alcoholics have a risk of developing a degenerative brain disease that causes serious damage and eventually death and one of the most important factors leading to alcohol-induced brain disease is a B-group vitamin called thiamine.
 One common type of brain disease that can result is Wernicke-Korsakoff syndrome, which develops almost exclusively in chronic alcoholics, and causes psychosis, memory loss, and other disorders.

-Other common deficiencies include vitamin C, magnesium, calcium, zinc, iron, and potassium.
 All of these play important roles in human health, with symptoms such as depression, fatigue, insomnia, central nervous system problems, and hypoglycemia being possible results of deficiency.
+Vitamin A deficiencies are associated with alcoholism as well, which can increase the risk of infections and reduce eyesight.
+This can happen when vitamin A is improperly absorbed by the gut.

 Preventing Nutritional Deficiencies